garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week04/Tabu Search.md

 - A resolution to the problem of [[Hill-Climbing]] not remembering (because it can end up in the same state again)
-	- it stores a certain amount of states that we visited then adding the most recent & removing the oldest one
+	- it stores a certain amount of states that we visited then adding the ==most recent & removing the oldest one==
 		- which helps to avoid the same states twice
 - Prevents returning quickly to the same state
 	-  implements a [[Tabu list]]